Water Dripping From AC Vent

 The solution: If possible, reposition your noticeably tilted drip pan so it’s level, and see if the issue is resolved.
 If you suspect your entire unit was installed incorrectly and is off-balance, contact the company that installed the unit to have it fixed.

-6. The Duct Insulation is Not Sufficient
+6. Insufficient Duct Insulation

 The solution: Doing your own ductwork insulation can be an achievable DIY project if you’re comfortable with taking on the task and have some knowledge of your AC system and equipment.
 For most, we recommend scheduling an appointment with your trusted HVAC technicians.

-7. There is an Unrelated Leak Above Your Ductwork
+7. Unrelated Leak Above Your Ductwork

 Contact Complete Air Mechanical for AC Repair in Longwood, FL